Table of Contents

 A - Air

-Air is a mixture of different gases, it contains 78 percent of nitrogen, 21 percent of oxygen, and around one percent of other stuff depending on where you are.
-The balance of these proportions is crucial for the well being of all life on our planet.
-But how often do we forget about the importance the air around us?
+Air is a mixture of different gases, it contains 78 percent of nitrogen, 21 percent oxygen, and around one percent of other stuff depending on where you are.
+The balance of these proportions is crucial for the well-being of all life on our planet.
+But how often do we forget about the importance of the air around us?
 Breathe in, breathe out, breathe in...